DNS configuration

-You can check the status of your certificate in your site dashboard at Settings > Domain management > HTTPS.
+You can check the status of your certificate in Site settings > Domain management > HTTPS.
 If there is a problem with the certificate, you may find one of the error messages below.
-(We're using
+(We’re using

 petsofnetlify.com as an example.)

 # “petsofnetlify.com doesn’t appear to be served by Netlify”

 In order to make sure that the site is served by Netlify, we examine the HTTP response headers.
 You can find this in your browser’s dev tools, using an online checker, or with the following terminal command:

 curl -s -v http://your-newly-configured-hostname.com 2>&1 | grep -i server